threetenlabs/zone2/README.md

 ### Prerequisites

-The following is a list of things you need to develop bedlam games and how to install them.
+The following is a list of things you need to develop zone2 and how to install them.

 - xcode [install](https://developer.apple.com/xcode/)